sahil9001/graphing-data-with-js/README.md

-Repository for data plotting using Chart JS.
+#Data plotting using Chart JS:

+Clone the repository, run `live-server` and observe the Global Temperature Average.